-Among the included effects are clusters, sweeps, falls, risers, stabs, stingers, valve noises and more.
+Among the included effects are clusters, sweeps, falls, risers, stabs, stingers, valve noises, and more.
 Even some more odd sounds like “valve clearing” or “tuning” loops, which might not be what composers fall in love with.
-But for sound designers this is wonderful material.
+But for sound designers, this is a wonderful material.
 With Soundiron being the one who made this it was almost expectable.
 It’s still a treat and something that sets this library apart.

 The overall look of this Library is very clean and simple but in an engaging and beautiful way.
 It contains 2 main Pages, “Performance” and “Mixer”.
 Apart from that there is only the “Articulations” Page, reached via the “Edit” button on the unfolded “Articulations” menu.